EA Sports College Football 25, among most anticipated sports video games in history, hits the market

 EA Sports College Football 25, among the most highly anticipated sports video games of all time, has flooded the market as gamers who waited more than a decade for the franchise's next installment rush to play.

-The game officially launched Friday, with EA Sports increasing its server capacity during early access to handle the crush.
+The game officially launched Friday, with EA Sports increasing its server capacity ahead of time to handle the crush.
+More than 2.2 million people had already played the game before launch during an early-access period.

 "To say we've been blown away by the excitement, energy and anticipation around College Football 25 over the past few months would be an understatement," EA Sports said in a blog post this week.
 "Just like you, our team has had July 19 circled for months as the culmination of so much work and dedication to build this game, and the chance to see it in players' hands for the first time."